Vandivier/tweet-to-dynamo/README.md

 9. Create a new AWS API Gateway.
 Name the API `gateway-app-s3-tweet-to-dynamo`.

     a.
-Link create a GET request on a resource called `/tweet` and link it to your `getLatestTweetByUsername` Lambda.
+Link create a POST endpoint method on a resource called `/tweet` and link it to your `getLatestTweetByUsername` Lambda.

     b.
+Enable CORS on `/tweet`.
+I used a Access-Control-Allow-Origin value of '*localhost*'.

+    c.
 Deploy your API to a stage called `test`.
 You should be able to access the tweet endpoint at something like `https://315xhau95d.execute-api.us-east-1.amazonaws.com/test/tweet`.

-    c.
+    d.
 If you intend to go to PROD, modify the app as needed with your new stage name.

 # About